Turbonalle/Turbonalle/README.md

 ###

-<p align="left">- Got into coding when I heard about Hive Helsinki<br>- Learned basic logic in https://codingbat.com/java<br>- Finished Hive Piscine<br>- Did some webpage projects from https://50projects50days.com/<br>- Dabbled with CSS at https://cssbattle.dev/<br>- Got a solid base in C at Hive<br>- Getting comfortable with C++ at Hive at the moment</p>
+<p align="left">- Got into coding when I heard about Hive Helsinki<br>- Learned basic logic in https://codingbat.com/java<br>- Finished Hive Piscine<br>- Did some webpage projects from https://50projects50days.com/<br>- Dabbled with CSS at https://cssbattle.dev/<br>- Got a solid base in C and C++ at Hive<br>- Doing the last project at Hive, creating a full-stack pong game.
+Learning things like Django and Three.js</p>

 ###